Just in time for the holidays!

 -Instruments: Music is another area that kids begin to take an interest in at an early age and that promotes sensory development.
 By blowing into a recorder or strumming a small guitar, your child is developing a sense of rhythm and patterns.
 Music also promotes rhyme awareness, which is also a pre-literacy skill.

 -Board and card games: There are dozens of board/card games on the market, but I am talking more about the traditional games that we grew up with like Candyland and Go Fish.
 A game like Candyland promotes turn-taking skills, color awareness, and other pragmatic language skills that correspond with sharing and sportsmanship.
 Go fish teaches more critical thinking and numeric concepts (e.g., same/different, more/less, equal).
+Check out our big post about games, too!

 -Water play: Not only is water play an enjoyable experience for all involved; there are endless ways to have liquid-fun!
-Swimming with your child is one of the best ways for them to obtain a lifelong (and life saving) skill and promote core gross motor development.
+Swimming with your child is one of the best ways for them to obtain a lifelong (and life-saving) skill and promote core gross motor development.
 They are also learning physical concepts, such as what their bodies do when they blow out bubbles or turn onto their back.
 That also goes with manipulating toys (e.g., determining which toys do/do not float).

 -Baby dolls: Dolls and other manipulative figures can be a great tool as your child increases their interpersonal skills.
-They will often model or imitate interactions that they seen in everyday life.
+They will often model or imitate interactions that they have seen in everyday life.
 As your child’s social language increases, so will their interpersonal skills and understanding of emotional states.
 Interacting or “taking care” of a doll promotes a sense of responsibility and compassion.

 These are just a few of the many cognitively-enriching toys out on the market.
 Most of the items listed reflect tangible, hands-on toys that children can use within multiple contexts and environments.
 This facilitates more opportunity for your child to playfully engage with the objects around them; whether it is fun solo, with peers, or with an adult.